Experieence/Wispour/README.md

 Analysis: [`analysis/calibration_summary.md`](analysis/calibration_summary.md)

-This is the specific, evidence is the reason Version 2 moves away from a binary classification model.
+This evidence is the reason Version 2 moves away from a binary classification model.

 ---